 Each Town Hall Meeting is under the guidance and direction of the Meeting Organiser who moderates a lively discussion.
-In this informal setting, attendees are encouraged to take an active role and participate in discussions led by the moderator.
-Town Halls Meetings will run for up to 45 mins.
+In these informal settings attendees are encouraged to share their voice, take an active role and participate in discussions led by the moderator!
+Town Hall Meetings run for up to 45 mins.

-(this page is updated as the program developments)
+(this page is updated as the program develops)

 Meeting Organisers: Griffith University, Climate Change Response Program